Domestic Workers

 • more than 24 hours a week for two or more employers, but 24 hours a week or less for any one employer,

-are not covered under the Act.
-These domestic workers may apply for optional insurance.
-(See 12-03-02, Optional Insurance.)
+are not covered under the insurance plan.
+These domestic workers may apply for optional insurance, refer to 12-03-02, Optional Insurance.

 Who is a domestic worker?